WorldCat.org frequently asked questions

 There could be two explanations:

 - Your holdings may not be current for that particular item.
-Libraries are encouraged to make sure holdings information is current in WorldCat to ensure correct exposure through WorldCat.org.
+We encourage you to make sure holdings information is current in WorldCat to ensure correct exposure through WorldCat.org

 OCLC addresses the issue of duplicate records for the same title whenever it is identified, so that users are able to recognize and choose from among multiple-item records.